build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

 }
 ```

-### Additional files for Testing and Deploying
+### Additional Files for Testing and Deploying

-To properly test and deploy our application, we will need to add some additional content to the sample repository we have forked earlier.
+To properly test and deploy our application, we will need to add some additional content to the sample repository we forked earlier.
 These files are used by the CodeBuild and CodeDeploy services.
 On top of that, we will write a simple Python unit test.
 Let's start with that.

 To create our tests, in the root directory of the sample application create a `tests` directory, and add the following `test_sample.py` file to it: